Telefonica/XAIoGraphs/docs/source/xaioweb/xaioweb.md

 If any of these files are not generated, the website will not display the results.
 ```

-To launch the web (with the virtual environment enabled), run the following entry point:
+To launch the web (with the virtual environment enabled), run the following command:

 ```python
 >> xaioweb -d xaioweb_files -o
 ```

-This entry point takes the following parameters:
+This command takes the following parameters:

 - `-d` o `--data` [REQUIRED]: JSON files path
 - `-p` o `--port` [OPTIONAL]: Web server port.
 8080 by default